plenoptic-org/plenoptic/docs/tutorials/exercises/3_textures.md

 DEVICE = torch.device("cuda" if torch.cuda.is_available() else "cpu")
 ```

 The texture model requires a little more configuring to find reliably good metamers.
 In the [original paper](https://www.cns.nyu.edu/pub/eero/portilla99-reprint.pdf), the authors use coarse-to-fine synthesis, which starts with coarsest scales (i.e., lowest spatial frequencies) of the model representation and moves to finer and finer scales.
-In plenoptic, we have found that this is unnecessary for finding good metamers (though it is possible, using {external+plenoptic:class}`plenoptic.MetamerCTF`; see an example at that link), as long as one uses the {external+torch:class}`torch.optim.LBFGS` optimizer and a custom loss function, {external+plenoptic:func}`plenoptic.loss.portilla_simoncelli_loss_factory`.
+In plenoptic, we have found that this is unnecessary for finding good metamers (though it is possible, using {class}`~plenoptic.MetamerCTF`; see example at that link), as long as one uses the {class}`torch.optim.LBFGS` optimizer and a custom loss function, {func}`plenoptic.loss.portilla_simoncelli_loss_factory`.
 (See [this issue](https://github.com/plenoptic-org/plenoptic/issues/365) if you are interested in how we came to this suggestion.)

 The following block synthesizes a texture metamer using our suggested setup: